TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 **_NOTE_: The rest of this section is TBC**.

-?> While identity and authorisation _may_ be done using uibuilder ExpressJS/Socket.IO middleware, it is strongly recommended to use a separate service such as a reverse proxy with an authentication extension.
+?> While identity and authorisation _may_ be done using uibuilder ExpressJS/Socket.IO middleware, it is strongly recommended to use a separate service such as a reverse proxy with an authentication extension and then pass through appropriate information to Node-RED/uibuilder via HTTP headers and similar mechanisms.

 ### Step #4: Authorisation